 - The maximum number of servers (where you add any PortaSwitch® applications) in your installation; - The maximum number of specific application servers in your installation.
-In particular: - The maximum number of servers where you can deploy a billing engine (RADIUS / Diameter). - O The maximum number of servers where you can deploy PortaSIP® (PortaSIP® dispatching node or PortaSIP® processing node).
-It doesn't matter whether you add a complete application (e.g. PortaSIP® dispatching node) or any of its subcomponents (e.g. IMGate, Media Server, RTP Proxy, etc.) or a combination thereof to a server it is still considered one PortaSIP® application server. - o For those products that have a bundled license for Oracle software the maximum number of servers where you can deploy Oracle database cluster software may not exceed the number of billing engine servers (e.g. if your license includes five billing engine servers, then you can deploy a maximum of five servers with Oracle database cluster software).
+In particular: - The maximum number of servers where you can deploy a billing engine (RADIUS / Diameter). - O The maximum number of servers where you can deploy PortaSIP® (PortaSIP® dispatching node or PortaSIP® processing node). - o For those products that have a bundled license for Oracle software - the maximum number of servers where you can deploy Oracle database cluster software may not exceed the number of billing engine servers (e.g. if your license includes five billing engine servers, then you can deploy a maximum of five servers with Oracle database cluster software).